Climate Stories: Lynn Cazabon, Leigh Davis, Sondra Arkin & Ellyn Weiss/The Human Flood, and Lionel Frazier White III

 -

-I make interdisciplinary work to explore themes of grief, memory, and storytelling.
-Delving into how these shared human experiences shape our understanding of identity, over the past decade I have archived end-of-life experiences, shaping them into a diverse body of work spanning lecture-performances, video essays, installations, and sculptures which aim to illuminate the emotional complexities of grief and the construction of beliefs regarding human consciousness.
+Leigh Davis makes interdisciplinary work to explore themes of grief, memory, and storytelling.
+Delving into how these shared human experiences shape our understanding of identity, over the past decade she has archived end-of-life experiences, shaping them into a diverse body of work spanning lecture-performances, video essays, installations, and sculptures which aim to illuminate the emotional complexities of grief and the construction of beliefs regarding human consciousness.

 -